 MetroPlus is required to participate in the Risk Adjustment program under the ACA.
 The risk adjustment program spreads risk of adverse selection among all QHP plans within the same state.
-MetroPlus shares risks, associated with uncertainty in pricing during the initial years of the ACA implementation, with HHS.
+Metroplus shares risks, associated with uncertainty in pricing during the initial years of the ACA implementation, as part of a pool of insurers and is reimbursed in accordance with the Risk Adjustment Program implemented by the federal Department of Health and Human Services.
 At June 30, 2019 and 2018, MetroPlus estimated a risk adjustment liability, including high risk pool and risk adjustment data validation, of \$17.1 million and \$8.2 million, respectively, which is included in accounts payable and accrued expenses.
-Included in the liability of \$17.1 million is a \$16.6 million liability relating to the 2018 calendar benefit year estimate was settled in August 2019 for \$15.8 million.
+Included in the liability of \$17.1 million is a \$16.6 million liability relating to the 2018 calendar benefit year.
+The 2018 calendar benefit year estimate was settled in August 2019 for \$15.8 million.
 The 2017 calendar benefit year estimate was settled in September 2018 for \$2.6 million.